 This means that in all matters concerning the care, protection and wellbeing of a child, the child's best interests are of paramount importance – more so than the rights of the parent.

 What does"full parental responsibilities and rights" mean in legal terms?

 1. To care for the child; and 2.
 To maintain contact with the child; and 3.
 To act as guardian of the child; and 4.
 To contribute to the maintenance of the child.

 1. A child, male or female, becomes a major upon reaching 18.

-2. The biological mother of a child has full parental rights and responsibilities in respect of the child, whether she’s married or unmarried.
+2. The biological mother of a child has full parental rights and responsibilities regarding the child, whether she's married or unmarried.

 4. An unmarried biological father automatically acquires full parental responsibilities in respect of the child if:

-i. consents to be identified as the child’s father, or successfully applies to be identified as the child’s father, or pays damages in terms of customary law;
+i. consents to be identified as the child's father, or successfully applies to be recognised as the child's father, or pays damages in terms of customary law;

 ii. contributes or has attempted in good faith to contribute to the child's upbringing for a reasonable period; AND